behreajj/AseSlicesTool/README.md

 This script was created with Aseprite version 1.3.5 on Windows 10.
 In the screen shot above, the theme is default dark with 100% UI scaling and 200% screen scaling.
 Due to the size of the dialog, a theme with 100% scaling is recommended.

+If you would like to report a problem with the script, please see this repo's Issues section.
+I make no guarantees that I will be able to resolve any problems.
+If you would like more info on running Aseprite in debug mode, see the command line interface (CLI) [documentation](https://aseprite.org/docs/cli/#debug).

 ## Download

 To download this script, click on the green Code button above, then select Download Zip.
 You can also click on the `editSlices.lua` file.
 Beware that some browsers will append a `.txt` file format extension to script files on download.
 Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
 There can also be issues with copying and pasting.
 Be sure to click on the Raw file button; do not copy the formatted code.